OTonGitHub/.NET-React/README.md

 ### CQRS Using Mediator

 - there is more boiler pattern than using respository class for handling query and commands, this is necessary sacrifies.

+### VSCode

+- .vscode folder
+- use ctrl + shift + p and .net: generate assets for Build and Debug
+- launch.json contains
+  - launch.json
+  - tasks.json
+- launch file contains 2 profiles, 1 for START UP debugging,
+- the other for attaching to process and debugging.
+- run using `dotnet watch --no-hot-reload --project .NET-Server/src/API run --environment "Development"`
+- then go to debugger in vscode, and attach to process, search for Project name.
+- can keep dotnet watch running, just attach debugger on rebuild.